EasternStandard/git-workflow/pantheon.md

 ![](/assets/pantheon-tag-example.png)

 The "test" and "live" environments are frozen at the highest tag ending in `nn`.

+> #### info::Note
+>
-It's important to note that this is a numeric sorting, not a string sorting, so while `2` sorts higher than `20` when you're looking at an alphabetical list of tags, Pantheon will load the tag ending in `20` rather than `2`.
+> This is a numeric sorting, not a string sorting, so while `2` sorts higher than `20` when you're looking at an alphabetical list of tags, Pantheon will load the tag ending in `20` rather than `2`.

 ## Multidev Environments